george-labs/george-backend-hiring/docs/README.md

 # George Backend Chapter - Coding Challenge

-Congratulations.
+Congratulations!
 You made it to our next recruiting stage which is a coding challenge.
 In this stage you have to show practical skills in the things which we discussed in the previous recruiting stage:

 - Object-Oriented Programming